jialinwu17/jialinwu_new_web_2024/content/publication/pali-x/index.md

 ---
-title: PaLI-X: On Scaling up a Multilingual Vision and Language Model
+title: PaLI-X:On Scaling up a Multilingual Vision and Language Model
 publication_types: ["paper-conference"]

 authors: